-The English-Strong's Indexer (ESI) is a word study tool that shows which Greek or Hebrew words the King James translators translated into a given English word.
-(The ESI only uses the KJV because the KJV is the only text in SwordSearcher that is indexed by Strong's numbers.)
+The English-Strong's Indexer (ESI) is an analytical concordance tool that shows which Greek or Hebrew words the King James translators translated into a given English word.
+It can also be used to show all of the English translations that come from a given Strong's number.
+The ESI only uses the KJV because the KJV is the only text in SwordSearcher that is indexed by Strong's numbers.

 The ESI offers functionality similar to the Young's Analytical Concordance.
-If you want to search for Strong's numbers, see the topic on the King James Version with Strong's Links.
+If you only want to search the Bible for Strong's numbers, see the topic on the King James Version with Strong's Links.

 Sample English-Strong's Indexer, showing New Testament index of GREATLY

 In this example, the word "greatly" has been indexed in the New Testament.
 The results show each Strong's Number for every Greek word that was translated to "greatly" in the KJV, and a sample of verses for each Strong's Number.
 Also shown is the Strong's Lexicon gloss for the Greek word.

 You can limit your search to the Old or New Testaments quickly using these buttons on the toolbar, or specify any custom range you wish:

 Here is a breakdown of the result data, shown from a portion of the results from a search for "greatly:"

 Strong's number, word, and how many times this word was translated into the given English word.